sgmurphy/wordpress-plugins/mappress-google-maps-for-wordpress/readme.txt

 == Changelog ==

+= 2.89.1 =
+* Fixed: icon popup not displaying in Safari

 = 2.89 =
 * Added: map picker UI redesigned with hover actions
 * Added: map picker now includes bulk delete/restore operations
 * Changed: inline POI list option removed for new installs
+* Changed: web components enabled by default
 * Fixed: POI title not allowing html links
+* Fixed: wrong zoom in some cases when using web components
+* Fixed: initial layers in shortcode not honored, e.g. [mappress layers="traffic"]

 = 2.88.19 =
 * Fixed: workaround for WP internal bug with wp_kses and PHP 8.1+